stavinsky/milk_duo_256-buildroot/README.md

  - usb peripheral works.
 Tested with ethernet card emulation
  - middleware are not compiled yet
  - don't know how to dial with rtos
- - GPIO was not tested
+ - GPIO 0-4 works fine.
+But we need to setup pinmux by duo-pinmux tool.
+Added by custom buildroot package
  - rootfs has minimal packages. if you need any package install from `make menuconfig` from buildroot folder

-comments and PR's are wery welcome
+comments issues and PR's are wery welcome!

 ### structure
  - configs - all the configs